Royan: The 1950s Seaside Gem

 Operation Frankton

-At Le Chay (6 All. des Rochers Royan) is a Stèle dedicated to Operation Frankton.
+At Le Chay (6 All. des Rochers Royan) is a Stèle dedicated to the “Cockleshell Heroes” raid of 1942, Operation Frankton.

 Directly opposite is the Pointe de Grave, although not strictly in Royan, it is just a 30-minute ferry ride across the Gironde.
 This breathtaking spot provides a stunning view of the wild coast and unobstructed views of the Atlantic Ocean.